onli/sinatra-portier/README.md

 register Sinatra::BrowserID

 set :sessions, true
-# Disabling origin-chek is needed to make webkit-browsers like Chrome work.
+# Disabling origin-check is needed to make webkit-browsers like Chrome work.
 # Behind a proxy you will also need to disable :remote_token, regardless for which browser.
 set :protection, except: [:http_origin] get '/' do